Populaire (film)

-Populaire is a 2012 French romantic comedy-drama film directed by Régis Roinsard.
-It was co-written by Roinsard, Daniel Presley and Romain Compingt.
+Populaire is a 2012 romantic comedy film co-written and directed by Régis Roinsard.
+The film's title is taken from the name of the typewriter, Japy Populaire, used in the film.
+Set in the late 1950s, the film follows Rose Pamphyle (Déborah François), a secretary who is trained by her new boss, Louis Échard (Romain Duris), to win the world speed typing contest in New York City.
 Populaire was released in France on 28 November 2012.
-The film's title is taken from the name of the typewriter (Japy Populaire) used in the film.
-Populaire tells the story of Rose Pamphyle (Déborah François), who is trained by Louis Échard (Romain Duris) to become the fastest typist in the world through winning the 1959 international speed typing contest in New York City.